RustPython/RustPython/benches/README.md

 ## Usage

-Install pytest and pytest-benchmark:

-    $ pip install pytest-benchmark

-Then run:

-    $ pytest

-You can also benchmark the Rust benchmarks by just running `cargo bench` from the root of the repository.
+Running `cargo bench` from the root of the repository will start the benchmarks.
+Once done there will be a graphical report under `target/critierion/report/index.html` that you can use use to view the results.

 To view Python tracebacks during benchmarks, run `RUST_BACKTRACE=1 cargo bench`.

-You can bench against a specific Python version by running:
+You can also bench against a specific installed Python version by running:

 ```shell
 $ PYTHON_SYS_EXECUTABLE=python3.7 cargo bench
 ```

+### Adding a benchmark

+Simply adding a file to the `benchmarks/` directory will add it to the set of files benchmarked.
+Each file is tested in two ways:

+1. The time to parse the file to AST
+2. The time it takes to execute the file

+## MacOS setup

-On MacOS you will need to
-add the following to a `.cargo/config` file:
+On MacOS you will need to add the following to a `.cargo/config` file:

 ```toml
 [target.x86_64-apple-darwin]